vectordotdev/content-old/posts/hello-microservice-deployment-part-2.md

 {"timber": "so delicious"}
 ```

-Awesome! so we have our image running as a container in a cluster hosted on Google Kurbenetes engine!
-I don't know about you but I find this pretty exciting.
+Awesome!
+So we have our image running as a container in a cluster hosted on Google Kurbenetes engine!
+I don't know about you, but I find this pretty exciting.
 But we have only just started to scratch the surface of what K8s can do.

 ### Scale Up

 Let's say our application has proven to be seriously delicious.
 And so a lot of traffic is coming our way.
 Cool!
 Time to scale up.
-We need to update our deployment object so that it expects 3 pods.
+We need to update our deployment object so that it expects three pods.

 ```[bash]
 ## first tell k8s to scale it up